Do Windows Encryption Tools Suit Enterprises and Government?

 You focus on the information coming in—saving it, passing it on to the right people, and analysing it.
 For data-driven workers, including thousands of attorneys, defence contractors, and governmental employees, how you use the available information and data defines how you work.

 With all the attention on the data and its meaning, one question often slides under the radar.
 How protected is it?

-When this question inevitably rears its head, someone—maybe you—points to your organization’s encryption policies.
+When this question inevitably rears its head, someone—maybe you—points to your organisation’s encryption policies.

-Encryption, the time-honoured art of encoding sensitive information to protect it from unauthorized eyes, is a requirement for data security.
+Encryption, the time-honoured art of encoding sensitive information to protect it from unauthorised eyes, is a requirement for data security.

 Learn how to elevate the productivity of your enterprise through secure collaboration.